-3. The concepts of lived experience and understanding play a crucial role in Dilthey's hermeneutics.
+, The concepts of lived experience and understanding play a crucial role in Dilthey's hermeneutics.
 Comment.

-4. Heidegger's explained hermeneutics by defining the terms such as understanding, interpretation, and assertion.
-How do you understand this?

-5. For Gadamer, the meaning of the text exists in the complex dialogical interplay between past and present.
+Heidegger's explained hermeneutics by defining the terms such a understanding, interpretation, and assertion.
+How do you understand this For Gadamer, the meaning of the text exists in the complex dialogica interplay between past and present.
 Comment.